MohamedFaheemM/Cognizance/Task-6/README.md

 * *Most Downloads in a year -2020*

-_We will continue to inspire and improve our app for our beloved user._
+_We will continue to inspire and improve our app for our beloved users._

 ## **Future Developments**